| Aragorn opened the door wearing

 it."

-"If she did, my lord," said Eowyn, "she must have
+"If she did, my lord," said Eowyn, "then she must

 Legolas was examining the floor under the table; Eowyn noticed